 Enter the number of Textron Inc. shares you hold and we'll calculate your dividend payments:

-Sign up for Textron Inc. and we'll email your payment info when their dividends are declared.
+Sign up for Textron Inc. and we'll email you the dividend information when they declare.

 Add Textron Inc. to receive free notifications when they declare their dividends.

 Your account is set up to receive Textron Inc. notifications.

 |Forecast||Quarterly||22 Oct 2025||11 Dec 2025||01 Jan 2026||USD||Sign up||—|

 |Forecast||Quarterly||21 Jul 2025||11 Sep 2025||01 Oct 2025||USD||Sign up||—|

 |Forecast||Quarterly||23 Apr 2025||12 Jun 2025||01 Jul 2025||USD||Sign up||—|

 |Forecast||Quarterly||26 Feb 2025||13 Mar 2025||01 Apr 2025||USD||Sign up||—|